youtype/boto3_stubs_docs/mypy_boto3_ssm/client.md

 ### cancel_maintenance_window_execution

-Stops a maintenance window execution that is already in progress and cancels any tasks in the window that have not already starting running.
+Stops a maintenance window execution that is already in progress and cancels any tasks in the window that haven't already starting running.

 Type annotations for `boto3.client("ssm").cancel_maintenance_window_execution` method.